 Note: While running innodb_force-recovery, you should take care of the following:

-setting the value to greater than 0, ensure that you have a backup of your
+- Before setting the value to greater than 0, ensure that you have a backup of your database.

 After running innodb_force_recovery with a value of 3 or less if you’re able to dump your database tables, your tables are still safe since only some of the data on the corrupt pages will be lost.
 However, if you are pushed to run the command with a value of 4 and above, you are at a high risk of data loss since data files can become permanently corrupt.
 Thus, it is advisable that you use a setting of 4 or higher on a production server instance only if you’ve tested it successfully on a separate physical copy of your database.
 Furthermore, a setting of 6 should almost never be used since after its execution the database pages are considered to be in an obsolete state.

 From the above descriptions, it is clear that executing the innodb_force_recovery is often full of risks.
 And if it is not executed, in situations of severe MySQL database corruption, recovery can become very difficult.
-This scenario presents the need for an alternative recovery mechanism for corrupted MySQL database, which is not as risky and technical demanding as innodb_force_recovery.
+This scenario presents the need for an alternative mechanism for corrupted MySQL database recovery, which is not as risky and technical demanding as innodb_force_recovery.

 At present, the most viable and efficient alternative to InnoDB Force Recovery is Stellar Repair for MySQL.
 This advanced software repairs corrupt MySQL database and allow safe recovery of all inaccessible database objects in their original format.
 One of the product’s primary capabilities includes repair InnoDB and MyISAM tables of MySQL database.